About me

 My work

-Hi everybody and welcome on board!
+Hello everyone and welcome aboard!
 My name is Francesco Cian.
-I am a veterinary clinical pathologist and one of the 85 European board-certified Veterinary Specialists in Clinical Pathology.
+I am a Veterinary Clinical Pathologist and one of almost one hundred European board-certified Veterinary Specialists in Clinical Pathology.

-I qualified from University of Padua (Italy) with a DVM in 2006.
-I spent the next 4 years in small animal practice.
-In 2010, I started a residency program in Clinical Pathology at the University of Cambridge, which I finished in 2013 attaining both an ECVCP and FRCPath diploma.
-I joined the Animal Health Trust in 2013 as Head of Clinical Pathology, and from September 2015 I have been working for Battlab/LABOKLIN.
-I also work as a consultant in cytopathology for HESKA and Asia Veterinary Diagnostics (AVD).
+I completed my Doctor of Veterinary Medicine (DVM) degree in 2006 at the University of Padua (Italy), one of the oldest universities in the world.
+I spent the next few years in a small animal practice in Trieste, a lovely town on the seaside in the North of Italy.
+In 2010, I moved to the United Kingdom and I started a residency program in Veterinary Clinical Pathology at the University of Cambridge, which I finished in 2013 attaining both the ECVCP and FRCPath diplomas.
+I joined the Animal Health Trust (AHT) in 2013 as Head of Clinical Pathology, and from September 2015 I have been working for Battlab/LABOKLIN.
+I also work as consultant in cytopathology for HESKA/Antechand Zoetis.
+In 2025 I was honoured the Fellowship of the Royal College of Veterinary Surgeons for Meritorious Contribution to Clinical Practice.

-I am very passionate about the educational side of his job and I regularly give lectures in Europe and Asia for ESAVSBSAVA and UNISVET, of which I am also member of the scientific committee.
-I also teaches online courses for VetCPD.
-I am member of the cytology exam committee of the European College of Veterinary Clinical Pathology (ECVCP) and secretariat of the same college.
+I am very passionate about the educational side of my job and I regularly give lectures mostly in Europe and Asia for various organisations such as ESAVSBSAVA and UNISVET.
+I also teach online courses for an online education provider called VetCPD.
+I am member of the cytology exam committee of the European College of Veterinary Clinical Pathology (ECVCP), and secretary of the same college.

 Francesco Cian about me profile

-In his spare time, I like travelling, embracing new cultures, street and landscape photography.
-I regularly practice yoga and live in Warwick with two cheeky Sphinx cats, Remi and Norman.
+In my spare time (not much I must say), I like travelling, embracing new cultures, street and landscape photography.
+I regularly practice cross fit and I live in Warwick with two cheeky Sphinx cats, Remi and Norman.

 A few facts about me